prabhuprasath/Apex-Triggers/README.md

 # Apex-Triggers
-This repo is for pratice purpose regarding salesforce Apex Trigger </>
+This repo is for practice purpose regarding salesforce Apex Trigger </>